 Maps, scenes, layers, and tables can be shared as web items to your active portal or an ArcGIS server.

 Web items are an efficient tool for collaboration.
-They can be overwritten or replaced by the item owner if updates need to be made.
+They can be updated, overwritten, or replaced by the item owner if changes need to be made.
 If the item owner enables editing, users of web layers and tables can edit these items.
-If editing is not enabled, users can still modify the properties of a layer in their own map or project without changing the web item itself.
+If editing is not enabled, users can still modify the properties of a layer in their own map or project without changing the web item.

-Maps, layers, and layouts can be saved as stand-alone files and shared through a portal or through standard file sharing methods.
-A map file (.mapx) saves all the properties of a map (for example, its name, bookmarks, and coordinate system), along with its layers and their properties (for example, symbology, scale ranges, and label settings).
+Maps, layers, layouts, and reports can be saved as stand-alone files and shared through a portal or through standard file sharing methods.
+A map file (.mapx) saves all the properties of a map (for example, its name, bookmarks, and coordinate system), along with its layers and their properties.

-A map file does not include the data referenced by the map's layers—if you share a map file with a colleague, your colleague must have their own copy of the data or have access to the data.
-Similarly, layer files (.lyrx) and layout files (.pagx) save the properties of those items without saving the datasets they reference.
+A map file does not include the data referenced by the map's layers—if you share a map file with a colleague, your colleague must have access to the data.
+Similarly, layer files (.lyrx), layout files (.pagx), and report files (.rptx) save the properties of those items without saving the datasets they reference.

 If you add a map file from a portal to your ArcGIS Pro project, you are notified of any updates to the map file whenever you open it.
-(Update notifications are not provided for layout or layer files.)
+(Update notifications are not provided for other files.)

-For teams or workgroups that have common access to data resources, map files, layer files, and layout files are a convenient way to share an item's configuration without duplicating datasets unnecessarily.
+For teams or workgroups that have common access to data resources, map files, layer files, layout files, and report files are a convenient way to share an item's configuration without duplicating datasets.

 Manage projects and project items

-Projects can't be copied, moved, renamed, or deleted from within ArcGIS Pro.
-To copy, move, or rename a project, share it as a project package or use the Save As command.
-Using file system commands for these operations isn't supported and risks corrupting the project.
+Projects can't be copied, moved, renamed, or deleted using ArcGIS Pro commands.
+Using file system commands for these operations isn't supported (except to delete projects) and risks corrupting the project.
+To copy, move, or rename a project, share it as a project package or save the project with a new name.